 Climate Resiliency Initiative

 Green Minneapolis’ Climate Resiliency Initiative is a public/private partnership focused on significantly expanding the urban tree canopy across the City of Minneapolis and the 7 county Twin Cities metropolitan area.
-Designed to address the City of Minneapolis climate emergency, it is a 20 year vision to plant and maintain 200,000 additional trees on City streets and parkland.
+Designed to address the most harmful impacts of climate change on our region’s residents, it is a 20 year vision to increase the Metro area’s tree canopy by 30% through planting and maintaining millions of additional trees on public and private lands.
 This initiative includes identifying new funding sources for tree planting and maintenance, including establishing Minnesota’s first Urban Tree Carbon Offset Program.

 Carbon Offset Program

 A key component of the Climate Resiliency Initiative is the establishment of the first urban forestry carbon offset program in Minnesota.